 I can probably recite most of "Fox in Sox" and "Green Eggs and Ham," too.

 I am not clear on why the editors and agents who presented at the Picture Book Writers Workshop were so set against accepting rhyming texts.
 The only brief explanation they offered was their consensus that most writers don't know how to rhyme properly.
 They don't pay attention to meter and rhythm or they try to force a rhyme with words that really don't.
 And they insist that the story be told in 600 words or less.
+(Well, it might be with international markets these days, rhyming books have a hard time being translated into other languages.
+I don't know.)

 How about a book like "The Seven Silly Eaters" by Mary Ann Hoberman?
 That is certainly a playful rhyming romp and definitely has more than 600 words.